 - Of the study participants, 73% of shoppers used multiple channels during their shopping journey.
 Only 7% were online-only and 20% were store-only shoppers.

-- Customers who conducted online research on a retailer’s site or other sites before shopping led to 13% greater in-store spending.
+- Customers who conducted online research on an Omnichannel retailer’s site or other sites before shopping led to 13% greater in-store spending.

 This is only one study among many that confidently says Omnichannel shoppers are more valuable to retailers than single-channel shoppers.
 Whether you’re a traditional retailer or purely an online store, leveraging Omnichannel strategies can provide a better experience for your shoppers and ultimately, improve revenue.